Regional Cemeteries

 Colchester | St. Stephen's Anglican Church Cemetery.
 Established in 1898, this cemetery is located on land donated by Samuel Galley for a church site and cemetery.
 The cemetery remains but the original church that was built in 1901, St. Stephen’s Anglican Church, was moved to south Edmonton and renamed “The First Church of St. John the Evangelist.”
 [Link to Find a Grave]

 Good Hope Cemetery.
 The Good Hope District was established by European settlers in the early 1900's.
 The church, now a historical resource, was built in 1914.
-We haven't found the history of the cemetery yet, but it's reasonable to assume it would be of this age.
-The Church isn't well marked on Google Maps, but the Communty Hall (Good Hope Hall, which was once the community's school) is and the Church is just east.
+The Church isn't well marked on Google Maps, but the Community Hall (Good Hope Hall, which was once the community's school) is and the Church is just east.
 [Link to Prairie Souls & Find a Grave]

 Lamoureux | Mission of the Notre-Dame de Lourdes Cemetery.
 Okay, so technically it's in Sturgeon County...Lamoureux is a hamlet beside the city of Fort Saskatchewan, on the North bank of the Saskatchewan River.
 Our Lady of the Lourdes served as the first parish in this area.
 The Church was declared a Historical Site in 1984 & the community is one of Alberta's first French-Canadian communities.
 The cemetery is the eternal home to many of those families.
 Read more.
 [Link to Find a Grave]